moj-analytical-services/user-guidance/source/documentation/airflow.md

 Airflow is simply a scheduling tool.
 In the analytical platform implementation, it runs on its own virtual computer watching time go by, waiting to run pre-defined tasks created by platform users.
 Airflow allows you to make these tasks fairly complicated, taking account of dependencies between them, retries on failure, and email notification.
 To create an item for Airflow to schedule (known as a 'DAG'), you need to create a python file which defines the (one or more) tasks involved.
 This python file must be added to the `airflow-dags` repo.
 Every 3 minutes, Airflow is updated using the master branch from that repo.
 In terms of the content of the scheduled tasks, an Airflow DAG.py file will only reference an 'image'.
 An image is just a definition of what a virtual computer contains - installed software and files.
 We use Docker for this.
-All Airflow does is use that image to create a virtual machine on the cluster.
-It is up to you to create the image and manage what it does when Airflow launches it.
+Airflow simply uses that image to create a virtual machine on the AP cluster.
+It is up to you to create the image and manage what it does once Airflow launches it.
 This is done within your github repo using a Dockerfile.
 The Dockerfile describes the virtual environment: the software you require, the scripts and files you use, and what to do when it starts.

 Airflow can be used to: